 Dermatological care and your private health insurance in Singapore

-In this Pacific Prime Singapore blog post, we discuss the most common skin conditions in the Lion City, public vs private dermatological treatment, and what to consider when it comes to private health insurance coverage.
+In this Pacific Prime Singapore blog post, we discuss the most common skin conditions in the Lion City, public vs private dermatological treatment, the cost of dermatology treatment in Singapore, and what to consider when it comes to dermatology health insurance.

-If you’re in need of dermatological care in Singapore, you’re not alone.
+If you’re in need of seeing a dermatologist in Singapore, you’re not alone.
 Whether it’s for eczema, psoriasis, or acne, demand for help with skin conditions is on the rise in the city-state.
 According to Channel News Asia, the National Skin Centre (NSC) reported 304,000 dermatological outpatient clinic attendances in 2016, a relatively large increase from 263,000 in 2008.